By Rachel Lankester, Mutton Club editor

 These days I read a lot of books.
 I’ve always enjoyed reading but for several years I pretty much stopped reading any fiction.
 But recently I’ve been reading as much fiction as non-fiction.
 I’m reading some amazing books.
 Often I’m reading them because I’m interviewing their author for my podcast.
 I’ve read some brilliant books because of this, that otherwise I might never have encountered.

-Here are some of my recent fiction reads which I think would make brilliant summer reads in 2022.
+Here are some of my recent fiction reads which arre great.
 I love reading books with strong female characters.
 If they’re in midlife and beyond, even better!

 This is the new best seller!
 I have to confess I haven’t actually finished this book at time of writing but I’m absolutely loving it.
 I interviewed the author Julie Owen Moylan before she even had a book deal and now she’s a best-selling novelist.
 I interviewed Julie on my Magnificent Midlife Podcast and one of the wonderful things she said was how important it was to make the very most of your heartbeats.